-That’s more than 3 out of every 4 homeless child, experiencing a serious violent event before the seventh grade.
+That’s more than 3 out of every 4 homeless children, experiencing a serious violent event before the seventh grade.
 Additionally, almost 25% of homeless children have witnessed acts of violence within their families.

 Due to the overwhelming number of nutritional, health-related, and life-altering unstable events, children experiencing homelessness are four times more likely to show delayed development and twice as likely to have learning disabilities as non-homeless children.

 Donating is secure and easier than ever.
-Contribute to support homeless prevention.

 Contribute today to help HATAS in our mission to reduce, combat, and prevent homelessness within the Capital Region and beyond.